Watering

 3. 3

-Slide the small rootball free once the mix has stayed soggy for a stretch, and work through it carefully — because there's simply less root mass here than on a vigorous trailing pothos, losing even a modest amount to rot matters proportionally more, so trim dark, mushy sections back to firm tissue rather than leaving any in place.
+Slide the small rootball free once the mix has stayed soggy for a stretch, and work through it carefully, since there's simply less root mass here than on a vigorous trailing pothos, so losing even a modest amount to rot matters proportionally more; trim dark, mushy sections back to firm tissue rather than leaving any in place.

 4. 4